promptfoo/promptfoo/site/docs/red-team/configuration.md

 #### Technical plugins

 - `debug-access`: Checks if the model attempts to access or use debugging commands.
-- `indirect-prompt-injection`: Tests if the prompt is vulnerable to instructions injected into the prompt.
+- `indirect-prompt-injection`: Tests if the prompt is vulnerable to instructions injected into variables in the prompt.

   - Takes a `config` object with `systemPrompt` and `indirectInjectionVar` property.
 These properties are **required** for the plugin to work properly.
 For example:
     ```yaml